kate-lab/My-Class/README.md

 ### Individual Lesson Show Wireframe

-This individual lesson page could also be shared by teachers with their students, and if current logged in user is the owner of the lesson, they can also see the edit menu on the top right hand side.
+This individual lesson page could also be shared by teachers with their students, and if the current logged in user is the owner of the lesson, they can also see the edit menu on the top right hand side.
 The top left hand button goes back to the lesson owner's class for easy use by students.

 <img src="https://res.cloudinary.com/dysirhng8/image/upload/v1637186934/classroom/screengrabs/Group_3_zwnz7w.png" alt="individual lesson wireframe" width="600">